serenelc/Hana-Work/README.md

 	-> Only 1 section title per section not 1 title per graph.
 	-> The grid charts are now showing up multiple times instead of once.
 - Email confirmation pop up line 105 doesn't seem to appear
-- dialog boxes don't work once the website is uploaded to the server.